“Biology is the least of what makes people a family”

 What’s my blog all about?

 My blog started in 2015 when I went on adoption leave (like maternity leave but waaaay cooler) from my normal job to look after our gorgeous little boy Joshy.
 I wanted a way to talk about the extra bits I couldn’t fit on my YouTube channel or that felt too raw to talk about on video just yet.
-To share photo’s of the special little moments in our life, show that adoption can be mainstream (and not something we should all use super quiet voices for) and recently documented next trip into IVF or adoption as we try for a brother or sister for Joshy.
+To share photo’s of the special little moments in our life, show that adoption can be mainstream (and not something we should all use super quiet voices for) and recently documenting our next trip into IVF or adoption as we try for a brother or sister for Joshy.

 Who makes up our family?